Course material can be found online at URL

 At the end of the course, I shall calculate the total score for each student.
-Based on the overall distribution of scores in the class, I may use the traditional means of assigning letter grades to scores ("A" for greater than 93%, "A-" for 93% to 90%, "B+" for 90% to 87%, etc.); or I may slide the grade boundaries downward to some degree.
+I will use the traditional means of assigning letter grades to scores: "A" for greater than 90%, "B" for 80% to 90%, etc.

 There will be no makeups for in-class material or homeworks.

 You will need to purchase a pad of good graph paper for your use in class.
 The paper must have 10 squares per inch (or, if that type is sold out, 8 squares per inch).
 The RIT bookstore sells two good varieties, each for about $6.

 If my office door is open, please feel free to visit.